patchew-project/xen/SUPPORT.md

 Refer to the detailed definitions below.

 If support differs based on implementation
-(for instance, x86 / ARM, Linux / QEMU / FreeBSD),
+(for instance, x86 / Arm, Linux / QEMU / FreeBSD),
 one line for each set of implementations will be listed.

 ## Definition of Status labels